Tuesday 22nd and Wednesday 23rd February 2022 at the De Vere Beaumont Estate, Windsor

 Moving & Handling People is a CPD accredited event focussing on positive solutions for practitioners and clients.
 It is organised by the DLF.

 Moving & Handling People combines the best of hands-on practical workshops with informative seminars focusing on the very latest issues.
 In two fast-paced, content-packed days, you will hear from the UK’s leading speakers, chosen for their in-depth knowledge of safe practice.
+This conference will review the challenges and changes resulting from the Coronovirus pandemic and what they mean for practitioners in moving and handling people.
 You will be able to trial equipment in the company of your peers; trouble-shoot problems; and ensure you are fully conversant with standards of professional competency, including your legal responsibilities under the Care Act.

 In our 27th year, we hope to welcome back the speakers and supporters of the Moving and Handling People conference who have worked tirelessly to ensure the event kept its good reputation and high quality throughout.